Skip to main content

 Expected Outputs:

-CFACTS is the GRC tool used by CMS to manage and track every step of the RMF, including Assessment.
+CMS FISMA Continuous Tracking System (CFACTS), is the GRC tool used by CMS to manage and track every step of the RMF, including Assessment.
 It replaces the Scheduling Interface for Government Navigation Alleviation (SIGNAL).
-The designated Security and Privacy Officer (previously known as ISSO) initiates the Assessment process by filling out the Intake Form.

-The SAP clearly captures the level of the Testing Rigor the system is to be subjected.
 CMS has a default Testing Rigor Level of 3, which is the basic compliance verification.
 This could be increased depending on the type, nature and scope of assessment.

-TLC Cycle Phase:
+TLC Cycle Phase: New – Initiate

-Task A-4: Assessment reports
+Task A-4 Assessment Reports

 Prepare the assessment reports documenting the findings and recommendations from the control assessments.
 Upon completion of the assessment, the findings and recommendations are documented by the Assessment Team.